ppy/osu-wiki/news/2025/2025-01-27-performance-points-star-rating-updates.md

 This time around the osu!, osu!taiko and osu!catch game modes are receiving updates to difficulty and performance calculations.
 This news post will discuss what has changed in a format that should be understandable to you, the player!

-All changes made in this round are intended to keep the general understanding of per-score pp values the same.
-This means that if a score's (or beatmap's max) pp value has decreased, it is due to that beatmap or score being overweighted until now.
-As a result, individual users may see a large jump in their pp, in either direction.
+All changes made in this round are intended to keep the general understanding of per-score PP values the same.
+This means that if a score's (or beatmap's max) PP value has decreased, it is due to that beatmap or score being overweighted until now.
+As a result, individual users may see a large jump in their PP, in either direction.

-If you find yourself scratching your head when reading, consider consulting the [performance points (pp)](/wiki/Performance_points) wiki article to gain a greater understanding of the topics.
+If you find yourself scratching your head when reading, consider consulting the [performance points (PP)](/wiki/Performance_points) wiki article to gain a greater understanding of the topics.

 ## Seasonal updates